The Bankrate promise

 1. Apply for grants and scholarships

-The U.S. Coast Guard, Air Force, Military (West Point), Merchant Marine and Naval academies offer free college opportunities to students who serve after college, but cash is also available through local Reserve Officer Training Corps (ROTC) programs.
+The U.S. Coast Guard, Air Force, Military (West Point), Merchant Marine and Naval academies offer free college opportunities to students who serve after college.
+Scholarships are also available through local Reserve Officer Training Corps (ROTC) programs.

 If you’ve served on active duty on or after Sept.
-11, 2001, you may also qualify for the Post-9/11 G.I.
-Bill, which helps cover the cost of in-state tuition and fees and also provides an allowance for living expenses, books and supplies.
-Those who qualify for the program’s maximum benefit will have the full cost of public, in-state tuition and fees covered for 36 months.
+11, 2001, you may also qualify for the Post-9/11 GI Bill, which helps cover the cost of in-state tuition and fees and provides an allowance for living expenses, books and supplies.
+Those who qualify for the program’s maximum benefit will have the full cost of public in-state tuition and fees covered for 36 months.
 There are funding limits for private and foreign schools.

 3. Work for the school

 Many schools offer free or reduced tuition for employees and staff of the school.
 In addition, if a student’s parent works for a college, a full or partial waiver may be available for that student.
 The terms vary by the institution, since there’s no minimum standard, but many full-time workers qualify for tuition-free classes.
 Future students can find out about their school’s policy by calling the admissions office.